About Schengen 90/180 Calculator

 Visa Requirements

 Depending on your nationality, you may need to apply for a Short Stay Schengen Visa before entering the Schengen area.
 The EU has a list of countries whose citizens must apply for a visa, and a list of countries that are exempt from this requirement.
-As at the 1st March 2015, the following countries are exempt from having to obtain a Schengen Visa prior to entry:
+As of 3 February 2025 (date of the latest EU regulation update), the following countries are exempt from having to obtain a Schengen Visa prior to entry:

-Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia-Herzegovina, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Former Yugoslav Republic of Macedonia (FYROM), Guatemala, Honduras, Hong Kong, Israel, Japan, Malaysia, Macao, Mauritius, Mexico, Monaco, Montenegro, New Zealand, Nicaragua, Northern Marianas, Panama, Paraguay, Saint Kitts and Nevis, Serbia, Seychelles, Singapore, South Korea, Taiwan, United States, Uruguay and Venezuela.
+Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Georgia, Grenada, Guatemala, Honduras, Hong Kong, Israel, Japan, Kiribati, Kosovo, Malaysia, Macao, Marshall Islands, Mauritius, Mexico, Micronesia, Moldova, Monaco, Montenegro, Nauru, New Zealand, Nicaragua, North Macedonia, Palau, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Serbia, Seychelles, Singapore, Solomon Islands, South Korea, Taiwan, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, Ukraine, United Kingdom, United States, United Arab Emirates, Uruguay, Vatican City (Holy See), and Venezuela.

 Please be aware that there are conditions on some of these countries.
-For example Citizens of Albania, Bosnia-Herzegovina, Former Yugoslav Republic of Macedonia, Moldova, Montenegro, Serbia are exempt from visa obligation only if the passport contains biometric data.
+For example, citizens of Albania, Bosnia-Herzegovina, Georgia, Moldova, Montenegro, Serbia, and Ukraine are exempt from visa obligation only if the passport contains biometric data.
+Kosovo visa exemption applies from the date ETIAS starts operations or from 1 January 2024, whichever came first.
+For the complete and current list with all conditions, please refer to the official EU regulation.

 If you are from any other country (outside of the EU), you will need to apply for a Visa before you travel.
 The visa will specify the length of time it is valid, and the number of entries (of multi entry – unlimited) that are allowed.
 Please note that the “90 days in any 180 day period” still applies regardless of the Visa beginning and end dates.
 Use the Schengen calculator to enter your visa details, and to help calculate your allowed length of stay.